JaysonPatel/cs1660-course-project/userinterface/Readme.md

 3. I took the image from jrp134/cs660-gui and used the `docker pull jrp134/cs660-gui command` in the cloud shell to pull the image from docker.
 4. I then ran `docker tag jrp134/cs660-gui gcr.io/$projectname/jrp134/cs660-gui` to tag this with the path to my gcr images.
 5. I then used `docker push gcr.io/$projectname/jrp134/cs660-gui` to make this a usable image for deployment.
-6. I navigated to my kubernetes cluster and deployed this image.
+6. I navigated to my kubernetes cluster and deployed this image using the ENVIRONMENT VARIABLES from the docker compose
 7. After deploying the image I used to rescale action to limit the pods to 1.
 8. I then exposed ports 5000:5000 and created a service for the web application.